magnus-leksell/zen-quote/README.md

     npm run devstart

 This starts the server on port 3000.
-Use a web browser and go to http://localhost:3000/ for the nice user interface.
+Use a web browser and go to http://localhost:3000/ for the nice user interface; a user friendly interaction with the API using static html, vanilla javascript and css.

 ## Web user interface

 ![Zen Quote](./docs/images/zen-quote.png)

-A user friendly interaction with the API using static html, vanilla javascript and css.

 ### `/?id={id}`